”facebook” src="https://www.facebook.com/tr?id=525753914221039&ev=PageView&noscript=1"

 I wonder what would happen if they gathered a group of friendly observers and shared the development?

-I have been noticing my creative wife does this often.
-Shirley paints something, presents it to the public, but many times will go back and make “changes” and reintroduce.
+For years I noticed my creative wife did this often.
+Shirley painted something and presented it to the public, but many times she would go back and make “changes” and reintroduce it.

-She just did this today.
-The rock pictured on the left was painted a couple of weeks ago and was “published”, garnering good reviews.
+Shedid that to this piece.
+The rock pictured on the left was painted and was “published”, garnering good reviews.
 Then she decided something was missing and made some changes as you can see on the image right, and republished, again with good reviews.
-I asked her why she showed the first time, her answer was simple, “I liked it, but like it more now.”
+I asked her why she showed it the first time, and her answer was simple, “I liked it, but I like it more now.”
 I liked them both.

 Shirley’s Praying Hand Rocks